cdpadilla42/chrisdpadilla.com/_posts/mvcinaspdotnet.md

 `asp-for` on the label and input will know to populate the name input with the value from name, as well as pull from it when the form is submitted.
 Also included is client side validation _automatically_.
 When an error is found, the message is then passed to the `@Html.ValidationMessageFor(m => m.Name)`

-_That's it!_ It's a fair dose of magic, but it saves a lot of code that would normally be done by hand in JavaScript, or requiring a heavy library.
+_That's it!_ It's a fair bit of magic, but it saves a lot of code that would normally be done by hand in JavaScript, or requiring a heavy library.